 Participants will complete the task remotely online via the Qualtrics platform.
 Before starting the main task, they will read a set of instructions and respond to a practice statement (Supplementary Information C).

 For the main task, statements will be presented sequentially and participants will respond to them in their own time.
 The order of presentation will be randomized, both between and within the four blocks of statements.
+After each statement, there will be a 15 second filler task during which participants are asked to complete as many multiplication problems (e.g., 5 x 7 = ?) as they can from a list of 10.
+The multiplication problems will be randomly generated every time they appear using the Qualtrics software.
+Only numbers between 1 and 15 will be used so most of the problems will be relatively straightforward to solve.
 A single ‘attention check’ statement (Supplementary Figure A3) will appear after all four blocks have been completed.

 Participants must respond to each statement before continuing to the next statement.
 The response slider can be readjusted as desired until the ‘next’ button is pressed, after which participants cannot return to prior statements or edit prior responses.